Texas Holdem - Heads Up Rules

 • The flop is dealt (3 cards).

-• The person who was first to act pre-flop is first to act again on the flop.
-(In case you forgot, this is the player who does NOT have the button)
+• The person who was big blind pre-flop is first to act on the flop.
+(In case you forgot, this is the player who does NOT have the button – the button acts last on all streets except pre-flop.)

 • The player who is first to act can bet or check.
-If that player checks, the button can bet or check.
+If that player checks, the button can then bet or check.

 • If both players check, then the dealer deals the turn.